 1. Any of the elements listed below are missing from the portfolio.
-Portfolio contains documents of Documents provide a • Title Page skill attainment that are lack of evidence of • Table of Contents insufficient (Not Meet positive impact the • Introduction Expectations) or less than 10 intern has made on ite Personal Documents competencies have children, families, inadequa • 10 Competency Standards documentation of attainment. and/or other qea 2.
-Some of the documents are misfiled. documentation of attainment. consumers. ina 3.
+Portfolio contains documents of Documents provide a Title Page skill attainment that are lack of evidence of Table of Contents insufficient (Not Meet positive impact the Introduction Expectations) or less than 10 intern has made on ate Personal Documents competencies have children, families, inadequa • 10 Competency Standards documentation of attainment. and/or other 2.
+Some of the documents are misfiled. consumers. ins 3.
 Less than two documents are provided for any of the competency standards.
-4. The mechanics of writing interferes with the presentation of the intern's Overall rating of case work. study is Not 5.
-The portfolio shows inadequate organization and lacks professional Acceptable. appearance.
+Overall rating of case 4.
+The mechanics of writing interferes with the presentation of the intern's study is Not work.
+Acceptable.
+5. The portfolio shows inadequate organization and lacks professional 11ccopiacio. appearance.